Handmade Working Knives

 Although each knife that leaves my shop could be rightly considered a piece of art, I have chosen to specialize in making fixed blade knives that are intended to be used.

 You can read more about the materials I use in my knives, as well as the design and construction of my knives.
-And I have just completed a new page where I lay out in some detail a lot of information about the knife designs and styles in which I work.
-Check out my new Knife Anatomy page.
+And I also have a page where I lay out in some detail a lot of information about the knife designs and styles in which I work.
+Check out my Knife Anatomy page.

 You can also take a virtual tour of my shop, so that, even if you can’t visit me in person, you can come in and see the kind of work that goes into my knives.